twibiral/obsidian-execute-code/README.md

 <hr></div>

 The following [languages are supported](#supported-programming-languages-): C, CPP, Dart, Golang, Groovy, Kotlin, Java, JavaScript, TypeScript, Lean, Lua, CSharp, Prolog, Rust, Python, R, Ruby, Wolfram Mathematica, Haskell, Scala, Racket, F#, Batch, Shell & Powershell, Octave, Maxima, Zig and OCaml.

+If you are new to MarkDown or Obsidian.md, you can go to the [Quickstart Guide](#quickstart-guide-) or take a look in to [some blogs and videos that feature this plugin](#featured-in)

 Python, Rust, and Octave support embedded plots.
 All languages support ["magic" commands](#magic-commands-) that help you to access paths in obsidian or show images in your notes.

 You can create code blocks that are executed before or after each code block of the same language and define [global code injections](#global-code-injection-and-reusing-code-blocks-).

-New: You can [persistent output](#persistent-output-experimental) to store the output of a code block in the note and export it to PDF.
+New: You can enable [persistent output](#persistent-output-experimental) to store the output of a code block in the note and export it to PDF.

 Take a look at the [changelog](CHANGELOG.md) to see what has changed in recent versions.